Skip to main content

 Using ScrapeNinja with n8n

 n8n is a low-code automation platform that allows you to build automation scenarios without writing code (read a good review of n8n and comparison with Make here).
 It is very similar to Zapier and Make.com though a bit more technical.
-Huge advantage of n8n is that is can be self hosted, or you can opt in for a cloud offering which is quite affordable, as well.
+A huge advantage of n8n is that it can be self-hosted, or you can opt in for a cloud offering which is quite affordable as well.

 ScrapeNinja is a high performance web scraping API that attempts to solve the common challenges web developers face when trying to scrape random e-commerce, social networking or any other website.
 ScrapeNinja also offers a set of tools to make web scraping easier: cURL converter, ScrapeNinja Playground (with many ScrapeNinja scrapers available for demo purposes), and ScrapeNinja Cheerio Playground.